Autism Assessment in Adelaide

 - Reduced sharing of interests, lack of showing

-- Reduced sharing of emotions, lack of responsive social smile, failure to share enjoyment, does not show pleasure in social interactions
+- Reduced sharing of emotions, lack of responsive social smile, failure to share enjoyment, and not showing pleasure in social interactions

 - Poor social imagination